Maxixee/Maxixee/README.md

 ### 😊 Hello!!!
-My name is Hiego, I'm 21 years old, and I'm a FullStack developer
+My name is Hiego, I'm 21 years old, and I'm a Backend developer

 - 🎓 I'm currently studying Systems Analysis and Development at IFBA - Campus Irecê
 - 📚 Beside the college, I'm studying Java and Web Programming on my own